projectara/greybus-spec/source/operations.rst

 * String values shall not include terminating NUL characters.
 * Any reserved space in a message structure shall be ignored when read, and zero-filled when written.
-* All protocols shall be versioned, to allow future extensions (or fixes) to be added and recognized.
+* All Protocols shall be versioned, to allow future extensions (or fixes) to be added and recognized.

 Fields within a message payload have no specific alignment